It’s been too long! Geez, every time I think I’m getting back into the Dustlander groove, I get extremely busy.

 After yet another family reunion (and a couple days of downtime), ol’ Dusty’s back!
 Meet Captain Withers, the leader of a half-crime-fighting, half-criminal group in The Steampunks— the Privateers.
 Silent most of the time and deadly in even the kindest of situations, this “old guy” has been catering for himself and the rest of his comrades for decades.
 Along the way, it looks like he’s lost an

 arm eye and a leg defending/attacking others… but hey, that’s nothing to stop a veteran warrior with more than 40 years of experience under his bronze belt.

-The thing is, almost everyone who knows the inappropriately-named Wither knows him a little differently.
+The thing is, almost everyone knows Withers a little differently.
 While Privateers like Grea have formed close enough relationships to call him “Dad” (although he hates it), no one knows how he accumulated so many injuries, who gave him his mechanical wheel/leg, or how he’s kept up the fighting all these years.

 I know you’re probably itching for a description, so I’ll get on with the (nonexistent) pleasantries.
 The boy on the left doesn’t know his own description, let alone his name or how old he is (although we’re assuming late teens); he’s awoken in a vast, steam-powered world with danger around every corner.
 Oh, and he has quite noticeable cybernetic legs from the knee down, worthy of his nickname “Longlegs”.
 This only adds to the mystery.

 But who would give him this silly nickname, you ask?
 None other than the girl on the right, who’s survived in the Rift long enough to get her her own name: “Grea” (pronounced “Gree”).
 It should be obvious from her Rosie the Riveter-esque pose, the wrench in hand and various bandages and grease stains, but to those who haven’t guessed: she’s a mechanic.
 And an optimist, as clear from her facial expression.